-Stone Mountain State Park's primitive backpack sites E and F along Widow's Creek Trail have been closed due to damage.
-We appreciate your patience as we try to evaluate and reconstruct these sites to be reopened for your enjoyment.Posted on: Thursday, November 8, 2018
+Stone Mountain State Park's primitive backpack sites E and F along Widow's Creek Trail have been closed indefinitely due to damage.
+We are working with our trail department to see they can be fixed or relocate them to another location along the trail.
+We appreciate your patience as we try to evaluate and reconstruct these sites to be reopened for your enjoyment.Last updated on: Tuesday, January 15, 2019

 Trail network visits the Stone Mountain summit as well as waterfalls, trout streams, historic homestead and dramatic overlooks.
 Rugged terrain can offer hiking challenges, and equestrians enjoy a five-mile trail.